t-actions/delete-tag/README.md

     # Only delete the tag and keep the release if it is not empty
     # Default is empty
     keep_release: ''

+    # Ingore error when deleting tag if it is not empty
+    # Default is empty
+    ignore_error: ''
 ```